 One of the most dangerous attributes of lead is that it absorbs through the skin.
 Just touching Christmas lights or artificial trees is therefore enough for it to enter into a body.
 The risk increases for young children who put their hands into their mouths.
-Those who use lead-laced Christmas lights should wear waterproof gloves when handling the lights, then discard the gloves.
+Those who use lead-laced Christmas lights should wear waterproof gloves when handling the lights, and then discard the gloves.
 Always keep children away from these lights, and from artificial trees.
-In light of what has been happening, we have a moral and patriotic duty to not buy from the Chinese, or companies that betrayed us by relocating operations to China.
+In lieu of what has been happening, we have a moral and patriotic duty to not buy from the Chinese, or American companies that have betrayed us by relocating operations to China.

 Even Low Lead Exposure Linked To ADHD, Science Daily

 FDA Draws Fire Over Chemicals In Baby Formula, Washington Post